 Although not related with the spice ginger when broken, the rhizome will exhibit a ginger-like aroma and can be used as a substitute.
 Native Americans used it medicinal to treat colds and fevers.

 Germination: slower by seeds than division but if you need to cover a large area this is still the best choice.
-It needs a period of warm-moist followed by cold-moist to germinate.
-Seeds are stored in moist vermiculite at room temperature until fall and then placed in cold storage.
+It needs a period of warm-moist followed by cold-moist to germinate – very easy from seeds and quite fast growing seedlings.